A Newtonian 12inch Telescope was scratchbuilt to the size of a Picknick Bag in early Summer 2007...

-Supported from Cambridge University members, at
+Supported by Cambridge University members at

 the Department of Zoology, Vivian's initial idea was a compact ATM

 inspired reflector telescope for observing and digiscoping remote

 vertebrates in nocturnal or twilight conditions, where conventional

 camera optics come to their limits of resolution and luminosity.

 to introduce it as a minimalist portable astronomical